-There's no cure for myasthenia gravis, but treatment can help relieve signs and symptoms, such as weakness of arm or leg muscles, double vision, drooping eyelids, and difficulties with speech, chewing, swallowing and breathing.
+There's no cure for myasthenia gravis.
+Treatment can help with symptoms.
+These symptoms can include weakness of arm or leg muscles, double vision, drooping eyelids, and problems with speaking, chewing, swallowing and breathing.

-Though this disease can affect people of any age, it's more common in women younger than 40 and in men older than 60.
+This disease can affect people of any age, but it's more common in women younger than 40 and in men older than 60.

-Muscle weakness caused by myasthenia gravis worsens as the affected muscle is used.
-Because symptoms usually improve with rest, muscle weakness can come and go.
-However, the symptoms tend to progress over time, usually reaching their worst within a few years after the onset of the disease.
+Muscle weakness caused by myasthenia gravis gets worse when the affected muscle is used.
+Because symptoms usually get better with rest, muscle weakness can come and go.
+However, the symptoms tend to progress over time.
+They usually reach their worst within a few years after the disease begins.

-Although myasthenia gravis can affect any of the muscles that you control voluntarily, certain muscle groups are more commonly affected than others.
+Myasthenia gravis may affect any of the muscles that you can control.
+Certain muscle groups are more commonly affected than others.

-In more than half of people who develop myasthenia gravis, their first signs and symptoms involve eye problems, such as:
+In more than half the people who develop myasthenia gravis, their first symptoms affect the eyes.
+Symptoms include:

 - Drooping of one or both eyelids, called ptosis.